webfolder/siqueira.tech/_posts/others/2018-09-16-Kernel-compilation-and-installation.md

 The Linux kernel has many subsystems, and most of them keep their Kernel instance.
-Usually, the maintainer(s) of each subsystem is responsible for receiving patches and decide about applying or refuse the change.
+Usually, the maintainer(s) of each subsystem is responsible for receiving patches and decide about applying or refuse them.
 Later, the maintainer says to Torvalds which branch to merge.
 This explanation is an oversimplification of the process; you can find more details in the documentation [1].
 It is important to realize that you have to figure out which